Thursday, April 6th, 2023, 1030-1630

 While taking a break, I came up with a new Hayduke Tradition: If taking the Peekaboo alternate trail, one has to moon everyone below in Salt Canyon while standing in the hole in the rock and yelling “peekaboo!”

-We went up high onto the melted cheese rock, bouncing from one ledge and mound to another, testing our traction on the crazy angles, and making a game of finding the next cairn…an easter egg hunt.
+We went up high onto the melted cheese rock, bouncing from one ledge and mound to another, testing our traction on the crazy angles, and making a game of finding the next cairn…an Easter egg hunt.
 It was a fantastic “trail”, full of surprises and views.
-It would not be fun in snow, ice, or rain but it was a beautiful blue sky day, perfect for adventure.
+It would not be fun in snow, ice, or rain but it was a beautiful blue bird day, perfect for adventure.
 It even started to get hot climbing around on top the exposed sandstone.
 I saw a weather forecast at the visitors center the day before calling for a week of clear skies and warming temps.
 In fact, it said highs would be in the 80s by Monday!!!
 I couldn’t even imagine.

 We dropped into Lost Canyon and started weaving up the creek bed.
 We passed many day hikers and a few backpackers.
-We stopped to talk to some when Mac caught up.
+We stopped to talk when Mac caught up.
 He’d gotten a permit for a jeep-accessible campsite all the way on the SW side of the pack, some 10 miles away.
 He needed to get a move on to make it there before dark.
 We, on the other hand, were only 1.5 miles from our site.
 We got there around 4 pm, wondering what to do with the rest of our time.
 We debated moving on to share Mac’s site but ours was so nice and peaceful.
 Plus, we’d payed a king’s ransom for it.
 Mac paid only $5 for his site, the standard NPS rate per person for a backcountry site.

 Consider that we would have paid just $10 for our site, had we been able to reserve it last minute and in person at the visitors center.
 Of course this isn’t generally possible since all the sites are made available online, months in advance.
 The government gives away rights and profits to the private company that administers Rec.gov, which has become one bane of my existence.
 I hate the site and even more so the outrageous fees it charges.
 There was a 360% ($36) markup on our backcountry site, all for the privilege of reserving it online in advance.
 This is price gouging and how much of that money is actually going back to the park?
 It’s not right for a private company to be making big profits on selling access to our public lands back to us, the people who own it.
 Rant over for now but I’m really pissed about the way things are headed….
 Pay to play.